Children’s Dentistry in South Lincoln

 CAQs to our children’s dentist: My Child Has a Toothache.
 What Should I Do?

 Our children’s dentist answers: Generally, small cavities do not hurt.
-It is likely that your child has a more extensive cavity involving the nerve if they are complaining of pain.
+It is likely that your child has a more extensive cavity involving the nerve if they are complaining of discomfort.
 When bacteria enters a tooth, it can cause infection and become life-threatening for patients who have compromised immune systems or developing immune systems like young children.
-It is important to call your dentist right away if your child is complaining of a toothache or not eating well due to dental pain.
+It is important to call your dentist right away if your child is complaining of a toothache or not eating well due to dental discomfort.
 In the meantime, give them children’s motrin and apply benzocaine gel to the area for children over 2 years of age.

 CAQs to our children’s dentist: What should I do if my child does not want to give up a pacifier?